-The purpose of the Committee is to advise the BCC, acting through and with the assistance of the Open Space and Trails Program staff, on matters related to open space, trails, and parks.
+The purpose of the Committee is to advise the BCC, acting through and with the assistance of the Open Space and Trails staff, on matters related to open space, trails, and parks.
 The duties and responsibilities of the Committee are:

 The Committee is made up of nine (9) members appointed by the BCC.
 All Committee members shall reside within Santa Fe County.
 One member shall be appointed by each Commissioner from residents of their Commission District; the remaining members shall be at- large and may reside in any area of the County and be nominated by any Commissioner.